whamcloud/Support/docs/support/cannot-add-osts.md

 DEVLINKS=/dev/mapper/ost01 /dev/disk/by-id/dm-name-ost01 /dev/disk/by-id/dm-uuid-mpath-360060e8016641330000166130000c021 /dev/disk/by-uuid/05fa54cd-7d12-4090-9c8f-53441f158d12 /dev/disk/by-label/home-OST0001 /dev/block/253:15
 ```

-The problem is more than likely that IML is attempting to add the target using `/dev/mapper/360060e8016641330000166130000c021` as the path.
-This path no longer exists after multipath creates an alias.
+The problem is more than likely that IML is attempting to add the target using `/dev/mapper/360060e8016641330000166130000c021` as the path instead of `/dev/mapper/ost01`.
+The first path no longer exists after multipath creates an alias.

 [top](#top)